MrMovl/blog/content/drafts/polymorphism-anda-abstraction_en.md

 ## What do we take away from this?

 I don't know where you are in your journey to functional programming, but for me this knowledge is a vital building block, which clicks in place with lots of stuff I learned recently.
 This fits perfectly with those elusive tidbits you might know about functors, monoids, monads and what have you.
 I will probably re-listen that episode if I find the time.
 And I will probably pick this topic up in the future.
 Stay tuned.

+### Further reading:
+This topic was also discussed by [John DeGoes](http://degoes.net/articles/insufficiently-polymorphic), though has a deeper and more vehement look at it.
+Also probably much more founded ;)